KipHamiltons/KipHamiltons/README.md

 ### Hi there 👋

 Name is Kip.
-I'm based in Sydney, but originally from Newcastle, NSW.
+I'm based in Sydney, but I'm originally from Newcastle, NSW.

 #### Things I like and use: